Laurelvale: Sport

 Laurelvale F.C. has a ground in the Laurel Park area of the village.
 The football club currently play in the Mid-Ulster Football League Intermediate B Division.
-Current Manager is Robin Carson.

 Laurelvale Cricket Club has a clubhouse on Mullavilly Road and are currently competing in the NCU League Section 2, having just missed out on promotion in the 2015 season by way of Net Run Rate.
 Lee Edgar had a club record breaking season with 63 wickets winning the club's and league's Player of the Year.
-Current Captain is David Sinton with Vice Captain Michael Burns.

 Demography

-2011 Census
+2011 census

-In the 2011 Census Laurelvale-Mulavilly had a population of 1,288 people.
+In the 2011 census Laurelvale-Mulavilly had a population of 1,288 people.
 Of these: